Let’s be honest. It’s easy to fall in love with your website when it’s YOUR website.

-Your Customers Are Making A Snap Decision About Whether To Stay On Your Website
+Your Customers Are Making A Snap Decision

 You might think your website is visually appealing, but it also needs to attract your ideal customers.
 From the moment someone visits your page you have 3 seconds to make an impression, so it needs to be a good one.

 Three seconds.
 That’s not very long.
 My tea that steeps longer than that.You have 3 seconds for your website to impress your ideal customers.
 My tea steeps longer than that.
 You need to be insanely clear to grab your customer's attention. #website #business #customerservice Click To Tweet

 Take a look at the web pages of some of your competition or some of your favorite sites.

 Is your site up to par?
 Do you have some of the same features?

 If they are attracting more customers than you it might be a good idea to take a few notes!
 If your answer is you don’t have the budget to engage customers like Pottery Barn or Whole Foods, that’s a cop-out.
 Yes, those are big-budget brands, but even on the smallest of budgets you can provide attention-getting customer service on your business website.